 Brian also served on active duty in 2004-05 as Command Judge Advocate, Mobilization Center Shelby, Camp Shelby, MS, serving under First Army (LTG Russel Honoré, commanding).
 After completing that period of military active duty, Brian received the South Central Mississippi Bar Association Law Day Award “for Outstanding Service to His Country and Steadfast Commitment to the Law.”
 Among Brian’s military awards are the Legion of Merit, Meritorious Service Medal (with Two Oak Leaf Clusters), Iraq Campaign Medal with Campaign Star, and the Mississippi Magnolia Medal (State).

 Brian graduated from Vanderbilt University and from the University of Mississippi School of Law.
 He has been listed in A.M.
 Best Directory of Recommended Insurance Counsel and enjoys approved attorney status with the Mississippi Tort Claims Board and the Board of Trustees for the Mississippi Institutions of Higher Learning.
 He is a past member of the board of directors of the United Way of Southeast Mississippi and the Greater Hattiesburg (MS) Homebuilders Association, and received the Pine Burr Award, Pine Burr Area Council, for service to the Boy Scouts of America.

 Brian and his wife Leigh Ann enjoy living in Seagrove Beach, a bike ride away from the firm’s office on 30A.
 Their older son, Reid, is a Mississippi State alumnus and works with Department of Defense in Maryland.
-Younger son Austin just graduated from Mississippi State and is pleased to be resuming work with the Atlanta Falcons in team logistics.
+Younger son Austin also graduated from Mississippi State and is pleased to work with the Atlanta Falcons in team logistics.